Open Bible Data Home About News OET Key

 spring locked fountain sealed

-The man continues to draw an extended comparison between the woman he loves and a garden by speaking of the woman as if she were a locked spring and a sealed fountain within a locked garden.
-The man means that the woman’s body is beautiful and seemingly inaccessible like a a locked spring or a sealed fountain.
-If you translated A locked garden is my sister, my bride as a simile then you should also translate these two phrases as similes.
-Alternate translation: “you are like a locked spring, you are like a sealed fountain”
+The man continues to draw an extended comparison between the woman he loves and a garden by speaking of her as if she were a locked spring and a sealed fountain within a locked garden.
+The man means that the woman’s body is beautiful and inaccessible like a locked spring or a sealed fountain.
+You could explain this comparison if it would be helpful to your readers.
+If you used the alternate translation, “You are like a locked garden, my sister, my bride”, then you should use the alternate translation which follows.
+Alternate translation: [you are like a locked spring; you are like a sealed fountain]

 Note 6 topic: figures-of-speech / parallelism